dgruntz/Smartcard-Utilities/README.md

 Smartcard-Utilities
 ===================

-Utilities to work with Smartcards
+Java Helper-Classes to work with SmartCard Communication.

+JavaDoc can be found at http://imvs-fhnw.github.io/Smartcard-Utilities/